People

 Dr. Jonk is an Associate Research Professor within the Department of Public Health at the University of Southern Maine’s Muskie School of Public Service and is the Deputy Director of the Maine Rural Health Research Center.
 As a health economist, Dr. Jonk has over 20 years of experience working within the field of health services research.
 Dr. Jonk’s areas of specialization include rural health, access to care, health insurance coverage, program evaluation, and cost and cost effectiveness analyses.
 Her current projects focus on analyzing Medicare and Medicaid administrative claims data to address beneficiaries’ use of telehealth to access outpatient and behavioral health services, the use of telehealth and telebehavioral services within Critical Access Hospitals, Rural Health Clinics (RHCs) and Federally Qualified Health Centers, the spectrum of services provided by RHCs, the use of Z codes to record social problems, barriers to testing for COVID-19 within rural areas, and identifying and characterizing populations living in ambulance deserts.

-Saif Khairat, PhD, MPH
+Saif Khairat, PhD, MPH, FAMIA

 RTRC Co-investigator